Dare-marvel/Design-And-Analysis-Of-Algorithms--DAA--/EXPERIMENTS/All Types of Matrix Multiplication/PROGRAMS/LinearMatMult.md

 ### [Articles to refer](https://www.geeksforgeeks.org/c-program-multiply-two-matrices/)

 ## Key Insights :
-This code generates the dimensions of 10 matrices using rand() function in C Then it generates 10 random matrices
+This code generates the dimensions of 10 matrices using rand() function in C<br>
+Then it generates 10 random matrices<br>
-Then it multiplies them in serial order
+Then it multiplies them in serial order<br>

 ## Code :
 ```c